stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 The `--bf_sim` flag tells Stratum not to use the Phal ONLP implementation, but `PhalSim`, a "fake" Phal implementation, instead.
 Use this flag when you are using a vendor-provided BSP or running Stratum with the Tofino software model.
+Additionally, the ONLP plugin has to be disabled with `-enable_onlp=false`.

 ### Running the binary in BSP-less mode